-There are a lot of little costs that go into buying a house for the first time that are often overlooked by new first-time homebuyers all the time.
+When you are deciding what you need to buy a house, you should know there are a lot of little costs that go into buying a house for the first time that are often overlooked by new first-time homebuyers all the time.
 Though there are some things, such as sales tax and home insurance, that can be wrapped into a home loan and monthly mortgage, there are several little things that cannot be included in the home-buying package and need to be paid for out of pocket.

-Though these items can range in price depending on the area, size and cost of the house you’re buying here is a list of extra costs you should consider (not all-inclusive):
+Though these items can range in price depending on the area, size, and cost of the house you’re buying, here is a list of extra costs you should consider (not all-inclusive):

 - Home Appraisal Fee